cxengage/cxengage.github.io/cxengage-api-doc/Get-Listener.md

 ## Description

-Retrieves listeners for the given instance.
+Retrieves listeners for the given tenant.

 ### Parameters